MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Policies to speed up adding users

 As you scale deployment of your HoloLens devices across your enterprise, you can set up new users more quickly through these new policies that allow you to skip steps in your Out-of-Box-Experience (OOBE).
-There are two new areas you'll be able to by-pass.
+There are two new areas you are able to by-pass.
 When combined these screens allow for someone adding a new Azure AD user to a device to be up and running faster than before.
 These new policies enable you to apply even more fine tuning across your device inventory.

 The new policies and screens they skip are: